mochi-hpc/mofka/docs/usage/producer.rst

          :end-before: END EVENT
          :dedent: 8

-      The first :code:`mofka::Data data1` object is a view of a single contiguous segment of memory underlying the :code:`segment1` vector.
-The second :code:`Data data2` object is a view of two non-contiguous segments.
+      The first :code:`diaspora::DataView data1` object is a view of a single contiguous segment of memory underlying the :code:`segment1` vector.
+The second :code:`diaspora::DataView data2` object is a view of two non-contiguous segments.

-      The first :code:`mofka::Metadata` object, :code:`metadata1`, is created from a raw string representing a JSON object with and "energy" field.
-The second :code:`Metadata` object contains the same information but is initialized using an :code:`nlohmann::json` instance, which is the library used by Mofka to manage JSON data in C++.
+      The first :code:`diaspora::Metadata` object, :code:`metadata1`, is created from a raw string representing a JSON object with and "energy" field.
+The second :code:`Metadata` object contains the same information but is initialized using an :code:`nlohmann::json` instance, which is the library used by Mofka/Diaspora to manage JSON data in C++.

    .. group-tab:: Python